Updated: Jun 12

 It is estimated by the World Health Organisation that about 30% of the world's population are zinc deficient!
 Zinc is anti-inflammatory, improves immunity, facilitates digestion, aids detoxification, regulates our stress response, and is needed for growth and repair.
 It is also essential for the production, transport and action of ALL hormones, including thyroid hormone.
 Plus it promotes healthy ovulation and progesterone levels.
 It has anti-androgen effects, without pushing testosterone levels below normal, which means it can be helpful for those with facial hair or female pattern hair loss.

 Zinc is huge player in hormonal health.
-Zinc picolinate is my preferred form.
+Zinc picolinate or citrate is my preferred form.

 For more information on zinc deficiency, head on over to "Three key nutrients you're probably lacking & the devastating impact it can have on your health".